 What is the Black Forest Known For?

-The Black Forest is a large forest in southwest Germany.
-It covers much of the state of Baden-Württemberg but crosses into the adjacent German states of Rhineland-Palatinate and Hesse.
+The Black Forest is a large landscape in southwest Germany.
+Though it covers much of the Baden-Württemberg state, it also crosses into the adjacent German states of Rhineland-Palatinate and Hesse.

 See Related: Best Hotels in Munich, Germany

-The Black Forest is a part of France’s Rhine-Alps region as well as Germany’s Central European Plain.
-Its northern perimeter runs along both the western edge of the Upper Rhine Plain as well as the southern boundary of the Central Uplands.
+The Black Forest covers part of France’s Rhone-Alps region and Germany’s Central European Plain.
+Its northern perimeter runs along the western edge of the Upper Rhine Plain as well as the southern boundary of the Central Uplands.

-The Black Forest has some great tourist attractions and there are plenty of things for families to do when they plan their trip.
-If you want to know more about the Black Forest and what it has to offer, keep reading.
+The Black Forest has some great tourist attractions and offers plenty of things for families to do during their trip.
+Though this mountainous region is a part of Germany, it has its own distinct identity.
+If you want to know more about this region and its offerings, keep reading!

 See Related: Best Things to do in Freising

 Best Things to See in the Black Forest